Architecture

 Database

-Controllers are stateless, and all configuration is managed through an external PostgreSQL database.
+Controllers are stateless, and manage all configuration through an external PostgreSQL database.
 We recommend configuring the PostgreSQL database for high availability.
 Please refer to the PostgreSQL high availability, load balancing, and replication documentation.
 If you use a managed service, refer to your provider's PostgreSQL high availability documentation.

 Workers

 A minimum deployment consists of at least three workers across different availability zones within each network boundary to ensure high availability.
-In environments where inbound connections are restricted, both ingress and egress workers can be deployed to enable multi-hop session proxying, which only requires outbound connectivity.
+In environments which restrict inbound connections, deploy both ingress and egress workers to enable multi-hop session proxying, which only requires outbound connectivity.
 Please refer to the recommended architecture for more details.

 Boundary controllers use KMS keys to encrypt data at rest and in transit.
 Before the Boundary worker can proxy user sessions to targets, it must authenticate and register with the Boundary control plane.
 We recommend using a KMS-led authorization and authentication flow to auto-register the worker.
 This method requires the controller and worker to share a KMS key to authenticate the worker with the controller.
-The HashiCorp validated design leverages Vault’s Transit secret engine for key management.
-If you use a managed service, refer to your provider’s key management documentation for guidance.
+We recommend using Vault's Transit secret engine for key management.
+If you use a managed service, refer to your provider's key management documentation for guidance.

 Client-to-controller TLS

-We recommend configuring the TLS (i.e., a public certificate, private key, and certificate authority bundle from a trusted certificate authority) on the Boundary controller nodes.
-The load balancer should be configured to pass through TLS connections to controller nodes.
+We recommend configuring the TLS (with a public certificate, private key, and certificate authority bundle from a trusted certificate authority) on the Boundary controller nodes.
+Configure the load balancer to pass through TLS connections to controller nodes.
 Do not manage the TLS certificate on the load balancer.
-Terminating TLS connections at the controller nodes offers enhanced security by ensuring that a client request remains encrypted end-to-end, reducing the attack surface for potential eavesdropping or data tampering.
+Terminating TLS connections at the controller nodes offers enhanced security by ensuring that a client request remains encrypted end-to-end.
+This reduces the attack surface for potential eavesdropping or data tampering.

 Client-to-worker TLS

 Workers do not require any configuration for their client-facing listeners.
-Instead, the TLS configuration is determined dynamically via SNI during session authorization, and the session is then mutually authenticated.
+Instead, they create the TLS configuration dynamically via Server Name Indication during session authorization, and the session is then mutually authenticated.

 Worker-to-upstream TLS

-Workers establish TLS connections to upstreams (controllers or other workers).
-The TLS stack is configured dynamically during worker registration.
+Workers establish TLS connections to upstreams (controllers or other workers) dynamically during registration.
 For more information, refer to this document.

 Load balancing